Collins Concise Encyclopedia

-Collins Concise Encyclopedia was the most common name for an encyclopedia that was published in various formats and names from 1921 until at least the early 1990s.
+Collins Concise Encyclopaedia was the most common name for an encyclopedia that was published in various formats and names from 1921 until at least the early 1990s.

 The set was originally published in 1921–1924 as the New Gresham Encyclopedia in 12 volumes, by the Gresham Publishing Company of London.
 Its editors were Angelo Solomon Rappaport, Richard Ferrer Patterson and John Dougall.
-An abridged 6 volume edition was published in 1927 as the Compact Encyclopedia by the same company and the latter two editors.
+An abridged 6-volume edition was published in 1927 as the Compact Encyclopedia by the same company and the latter two editors.
 It contained about half the material as the original edition.

 In 1933 it was published again, but now by Collins Publishers, of London.
 This edition was in 10 volumes and edited by John Maxi Parish.
 It was also republished the same year as The British Encyclopedia by Odhams Press.
 The content consisted of brief, unsigned articles and the encyclopedia was considered mediocre in quality.